lignumsystem/poplar/README.md

 # Cottonwood project

-This cottonwood project may contain useful components like Farquhar photisynthesis model and short time step weather data (weatherdata,dat).
+This cottonwood project may contain useful components like Farquhar photosynthesis model and short time step weather data (weatherdata,dat).

 ## To compile type